A high quality rug could last lifetimes if cared for properly and should be cleaned by professionals.

 1. Rug Dusting - use a machine to gently shake loose the dust and fine particles from both the backing and face of the rug.

 3. Rug Bath - rugs are completely submerged into a rug “bath”.
-While in the “bath” high pressure water is circulated through the rug at a rate of 85 gallons per minute.
+High pressure water is circulated through the rug at a rate of 85 gallons per minute.
 This flushes the innermost cotton weft foundation fibers and the soil is agitated loose until the water circulating out runs clear.

 4. Fiber treatment - both sides of the rug are scrubbed with soft counter rotating brushes designed to lift the pile and remove any remaining soil from the fiber.